-This is why who change the ren of the source a dering settings are tuned to Phoenix simulations, and they might not work well for imported 3rd party cache files. en loading OpenVDB or Field3D files generated by other software packages, you are given the option to choose a pro- der settings to reasonable default values.
-The presets will also modify the orientation of the cache files depending on t opplication (Y-up versus Z-up) by Enabling / Disabling the Flip Up Axis option.
-V-Ray ?
-Would you like to load a Render Preset for OpenVDB?
-Please choose between FumeFX Fire/Smoke, Houdini Fire/Smoke, Houdini Liquid, or Maya Fluids.
+The default rendering settings are tuned to Phoenix simulations, and they might not work well for imported 3rd party cache files.
+This is why when loading OpenVDB or Field3D files generated by other software packages, you are given the option to choose a preset.
+The presets will change the render settings to reasonable default values.
+The presets will also modify the orientation of the cache files depending on the coordinate system of the source application (Y-up versus Z-up) by Enabling / Disabling the Flip Up Axis option.